The Top Benefits of Remote Working

 According to Buffer, 99% of people would choose to work remotely for the rest of their life, even if it was part time.
 That's a pretty big statistic.

 With the removal of technological barriers, flexible working is now a reality rather than an idea.
-Remote working is one such example of flexible working and can have positive effects on productivity and employee well-being.
+Remote working is an example of flexible working and can have positive effects on productivity and employee well-being.

+77% of employees who work remotely everyday or just a few days a week say they are more productive when working from home.
 Having the choice of working somewhere that fits within employee routines and where they feel most comfortable can increase productivity levels.
 Flexibility in work environments allows individuals to work in their most productive hours of the day with greater control over their time management.